jubayer0175/useful_stuff/README.md

  - xsel -b
  - Hex to ASCII: echo -e "\x69"  or echo -e "\x69\x65"  [:confused: figure out why i need \x seperately.
 Will do it in the future.]
 - Renaming all the files in a directory with sequential ordering. '''ls -v | cat -n | while read n f; do mv -n "$f" "$n.ext"; done'''

+- Searching through a linux man: ``` man g++ | grep   -e  "-std"``` this will give you the lines with -std matched. -e is to let the grep know that "-x" or whatever is not an option, it in fact a pattern you are looking for.